Unauthorised Traveller Encampments

 Local MP Says Police Need More Powers

 Member of Parliament for North East Hampshire, Ranil Jayawardena MP, presented his petition on unauthorised traveller encampments to the House of Commons on Wednesday 13th June 2018.
+Almost two thousand residents of North East Hampshire and the wider United Kingdom signed his petition.
+The pe

 Local MP Calls for Level Playing Field for Residents Facing Unruly Travellers

-Ranil Jayawardena – Member of Parliament for North East Hampshire – took the opportunity at a recent Parliamentary Debate on “Gypsies and Travellers and local communities” to speak out for local constituents, calling for reform of the outdated law in this area which puts the interests of travelle
+Ranil Jayawardena – Member of Parliament for North East Hampshire – took the opportunity at a recent Parliamentary Debate on “Gypsies and Travellers and local communities” to speak out for local constituents, calling for reform of the outdated law in this area which puts the interests of travellers